 Manchikanti et al. (2015) performed a systematic review to analyze the clinical efficacy of therapeutic facet joint interventions for individuals with chronic spinal pain.
-A literature review from 1966 through March 2015 yielded 21 randomized control trials (RCTs) that met inclusion criteria, including five observational studies.
-Long-term efficacy is supported by Level II evidence of RFA neurotomy and facet joint nerve blocks for the lumbar, cervical, and lumbar spine.
+A literature review from 1966 through March 2015 yielded 21 randomized control trials (RCTs) that met inclusion criteria, including 5 observational studies.
+Long-term efficacy is supported by Level II evidence of radiofrequency ablation (RFA) neurotomy and facet joint nerve blocks for the lumbar, cervical, and lumbar spine.
 Intraarticular injections have a Level III (lumbar) and Level IV (cervical and thoracic).
-The primary outcome measure was short-term (six months or less) and long-term (six months or more) pain relief.
-Secondary outcome measures included functional status improvement, psychological status, ability to return to work, and reducing opioid usage.10
+The primary outcome measure was short-term (6 months or less) and long-term (6 months or more) pain relief.
+Secondary outcome measures included functional status improvement, psychological status, ability to return to work, and reduced opioid usage.9

-Lee et al. (2017) performed a meta-analysis of RCTs to study the effects of RFA denervation in patients with low back pain (LBP) that derives from the facet joints and has not responded to conservative treatment.
+Lee et al. (2017) performed a meta-analysis of RCTs to study the effects of RFA denervation in patients with low back pain that derives from the facet joints and has not responded to conservative treatment.
 A total of 454 patients with RFA denervation are included.
-Pain reduced with the best response identified in the first 12 months post-procedure vs. patients who underwent epidural nerve blocks or sham procedures.11
+Pain reduced with the best response identified in the first 12 months post-procedure vs patients who underwent epidural nerve blocks or sham procedures.10